cryptomegabyte/ali-kayani-opensource/python/articles/unpacking/Readme.md

     return a,b
 ```

-Here we are simply unpacking the tuple data which is equal to `(1,2)` and assigning it variables a and b which we then return.
+Here we are simply unpacking the list data which is equal to `[1,2]` and assigning it variables a and b which we then return.

 `a,b = [1,2]`. a = 1 and b = 2. simple enough.